 Should consolidation be part of your repayment strategy?
-INFORMATION AS CURRENT AS POSSIBLE AS OF MAY 2025 SUBJECT TO CHANGE
+INFORMATION AS CURRENT AS POSSIBLE AS OF JULY 2025 and POST H.R.1 SUBJECT TO CHANGE

 Federal consolidation is a process whereby you pay off multiple federal loans with one new federal loan.
 You are literally trading debt for debt, in the exact same amount.
-In general, while borrowers with multiple loans are eligible to consolidate, most recent graduates (including veterinarians) do not need to consolidate, since their federal Direct Loans tend to be serviced by ONE loan servicer and their loans have FIXED rates (and you do not get a lower rate when you consolidate).
-The information below should help you determine whether federal consolidation should be part of your repayment strategy as a veterinarian.
+In general, while borrowers with multiple loans are eligible to consolidate, most recent graduates do not need to consolidate, since their federal Direct Loans tend to be serviced by ONE loan servicer and their loans have FIXED rates (and you do not get a lower rate when you consolidate).
+The information below should help you determine whether federal consolidation should be part of your repayment strategy.
 Please read this carefully, because you cannot undo a federal consolidation loan.

 SPECIAL NOTE: You do not have to consolidate in order to qualify for Public Service Loan Forgiveness.
 Do not let anyone tell you otherwise.
-Direct Loans qualify for PSLF, which is likely what makes up your entire student loan portfolio.
+Direct Loans qualify for PSLF whether consolidated or not, and Direct Loans likely make up your entire student loan portfolio.